-National Securities Corporation is acting as representative of the several underwriters named below.
-Subject to the terms and conditions stated in the underwriting agreement dated the date of this prospectus supplement, each underwriter named below has severally agreed to purchase, and we have agreed to sell to such underwriter, the number of shares set forth opposite such underwriter's name.
-Pursuant to certain SEC rules, in no event will we sell our securities in a public primary offering with a value exceeding more than one-third of our public float in any 12-month period so long as our public float remains below \$75.0 million.

-Underwriters Number of Shares of Common Stock

-National Securities Corporation

-B. Riley Securities, Inc.

 Ladenburg Thalmann & Co.
+Inc. is acting as representative of the underwriters named below.
+Subject to the terms and conditions stated in the underwriting agreement dated the date of this prospectus supplement, each underwriter named below has agreed to purchase, and we have agreed to sell to that underwriter, the number of shares of the Series C Term Preferred Stock set forth opposite the underwriter's name.

+Underwriters Number of Shares

+Ladenburg Thalmann & Co.
 Inc.

-Maxim Group LLC

-Aegis Capital Corp.
+B. Riley Securities, Inc.

-Newbridge Securities Corporation
+National Securities Corporation

-JonesTrading Institutional Services LLC
+Incapital LLC

 Total

 The underwriting agreement provides that the obligations of the underwriters to purchase the shares in this offering are subject to approval of legal matters by counsel and to other conditions.
-The underwriters are obligated to purchase all shares (other than those covered by the over-allotment option described below) if they purchase any of the shares.
+The underwriters are obligated to purchase all shares of Series C Term Preferred Stock (other than those covered by the over-allotment option described below) if they purchase any of the shares of Series C Term Preferred Stock.

-The underwriters propose to offer some of the shares directly to the public at the public offering price set forth on the cover page of this prospectus supplement and some shares to certain dealers at the public offering price less a concession not to exceed \$ per share.
-The sales load we will pay of \$ per share is equal to % of the public offering price.
-If all of the shares are not sold at the initial offering price, National Securities Corporation may change the public offering price and other selling terms.
-Investors must pay for any shares purchased in this offering on or before March , 2021.
-National Securities Corporation has advised us that the underwriters do not intend to confirm any sales to any accounts over which they exercise discretionary authority.
+The underwriters propose to offer some of the shares of Series C Term Preferred Stock directly to the public at the public offering price set forth on the cover page of this prospectus supplement and some shares of Series C Term Preferred Stock to certain dealers at the public offering price less a concession not to exceed \$ per share of Series C Term Preferred Stock.
+The sales load we will pay of \$ per share of Series C Term Preferred Stock is equal to % of the public offering price.
+If all of the shares of Series C Term Preferred Stock are not sold at the public offering price, Ladenburg Thalmann & Co.
+Inc. may change the public offering price and other selling terms.
+Investors must pay for any shares purchased in this offering on or before, 2021.
+Ladenburg Thalmann & Co.
+Inc. has advised us that the underwriters do not intend to confirm any sales to any accounts over which they exercise discretionary authority.

-The underwriters hold an option, exercisable for 30 days from the date of this prospectus supplement, to purchase from us up to additional shares at the public offering price less the sales load.
+The underwriters hold an option, exercisable for 30 days from the date of this prospectus supplement, to purchase from us up to an additional shares of the Series C Term Preferred Stock at the public offering price less the sales load.
 The underwriters may exercise the option solely for the purpose of covering over-allotments, if any, in connection with this offering.
-To the extent such option is exercised, each underwriter must purchase a number of additional shares approximately proportionate to that underwriter's initial purchase commitment.
+To the extent such option is exercised, each underwriter must purchase a number of additional shares of the Series C Term Preferred Stock approximately proportionate to that underwriter's initial purchase commitment.